mrsanford/movie-stats-dashboard/README.md

 - **Duplicate Removal**: removed duplicates by ```imdb_id``` for the Genres dataset and ```movie_id``` for the TMDB dataset, then performed a fallback drop to remove duplicates on ```normalized_title``` and ```year```
 - **Adult Content & Status Filtering**: excluded adult films and any non-'Released' film titles in the TMDB dataset
 - **Dataset Augmentation**: added ```decade``` column for enhanced historical handling in all three datasets
-- **Null Value Handling**: implemented a critical and non-critical column hierarchy and threshold (i.e. title and date would be considered critical to a film's identification but certificate may be considered non-critical); dropped rows with null values in critical columns and implemented secondary framework to remove rows given 80% of data was missing in non-critical columns
+- **Null Value Handling**: implemented a critical and non-critical column hierarchy and threshold (i.e. title and date would be considered critical to a film's identification, but certificate may be considered non-critical); dropped rows with null values in critical columns and implemented secondary framework to remove rows given 80% of data was missing in non-critical columns
 - **Column Normalization**: standardized column names across all the datasets for ease of merging for the database step

 **Relational Database Table Diagram**